CaptainSapphire/100-Days-of-Python/Day 7/README.md

 # Day 7
 A lesson day dedicated to learning nesting in Python.
+I did mildly alter the directions for fun, doing holidays instead of show/movie/interest.
 ## Lesson Summary
 Nesting is where we put an if statement within an `if` statement using the power of indenting.
 The second `if` statement within the first `if` statement must be indented and its `print` statement needs to be indented one more time.